The Ottawa Construction Association

-Section 41 - (a) If any member shall fail to pay the annual dues within three months after same have become due, notice by registered mail shall be sent to the last known address and if after such notice the dues be not paid within thirty days, such member shall be suspended from all privileges of membership.
+Section 41 - (a) If any member shall fail to pay the annual dues within three months after same have become due, notice by mail or by electronic means shall be sent and if after such notice the dues be not paid within thirty days, such member shall be suspended from all privileges of membership.

 The Board of Directors may, for cause deemed by it sufficient, extend the time for payment and for the application of these penalties, and may reinstate such member upon payment of all arrears.